KiSchnelle/locscale-surfer/docs/tutorial.md

     ---
     ![SURFER_tutorial_03](img/LocScale-SURFER_tutorial_03.png)
     In the LocScale-SURFER GUI select the raw, unsharpened map and the FDR confidence mask from the ```LocScale``` run.
+If you do not have an FDR mask you can generate one on the fly (in this case leave the mask field empty).
+Then press "Segment".
 This will take 1-5 min, depending on the size of your map.

 -   :material-numeric-4-box:{ .lg .top } __Segment and subtract micelle/membrane__

     ---
     ![SURFER_tutorial_04](img/LocScale-SURFER_tutorial_04.png)
-    Select the map from which the segmented micelle should be subtracted (in this case the feature-enhanced map from ```LocScale-FEM```.
-This will create a new volume.
+    Select the map from which the segmented micelle should be subtracted (in this case the feature-enhanced map from ```LocScale-FEM```) and choose a removal threshold (this is the threshold of the removal mask - called "predicted_micelle").
+Typically the 0.5 default is fine, but you may have to tune it.
+The mask should cover your detergent belt/micelle/nanodisk without cutting into remaining density.
+"Remove" will then create a new volume with the micelle substracted.

 -   :material-numeric-5-box:{ .lg .top } __Toggle between maps with and without micelle__